ad7f/hamcheck/README.md

 LastName, Person1FirstName &amp; Person2FirstName
 LastName, P1First P1Middle &amp; P2First P2Middle
 ```
-Note: whitespace and single characters can be included in the list that is copy and pasted in, they will be ignored.
+Note: Whitespace and single character lines can be included in the list that is copy and pasted in, they will be ignored.

 City lines are optional, but can help you scope to a particular area.
 When separated by a comma, two letter state abbreviations can also be used.
 This can be helpful in cases where many states have the same city name.